Manowar: New albums, live releases (1992–2002)

-A new musical unit after the recent changes, Manowar released The Triumph of Steel in 1992.
-It gained some success and was particularly famous for the presence of a suite lasting no less than 28 minutes entitled "Achilles, Agony and Ecstasy in Eight Parts", inspired by the events of the Iliad and the hero Achilles.
+Manowar released their seventh studio album, The Triumph of Steel, in 1992.
+It gained some success and was particularly famous for the presence of a suite lasting no less than 28 minutes, entitled "Achilles, Agony and Ecstasy in Eight Parts", inspired by the events of the Iliad and the hero Achilles.
 After this release, the band went on a world tour for two years.
-After the expiration of their contract with Atlantic, the band signed with Geffen Records.
+After the expiration of their contract with Atlantic, Manowar signed with Geffen Records.
 In 1994, Shankle unexpectedly left the band to form his own group.
-He was replaced by Karl Logan, a musician met by DeMaio during a motor meeting.
+He was replaced by Karl Logan.
 The same year saw the unexpected return of Scott Columbus, who replaced Edwards.

-In 1996, they released Louder Than Hell, their first new studio album in four years.
-Despite good sales the album was criticized for its simple style.

-Despite such criticisms, Manowar released a new collection, called Anthology, and their first live album, Hell on Wheels, released by BMG International in the guise of a double CD containing all the most popular songs of the group.
-Not having the time to record a new studio album because of the ongoing promotional tour, Manowar released a second live album, Hell on Stage.
+In 1996, Manowar issued Louder Than Hell, their first new studio album in four years.
+The band went on to release the compilation Anthology, and their first live album, Hell on Wheels, through BMG.
+This was followed by a second live record, Hell on Stage.

 Warriors of the World, Hell on Earth, and Magic Circle Music (2002–2005)

-In 2002, six years after the last studio album, Manowar released the Warriors of the World album.
-Warriors of the World presented a sound somewhat renewed in style, but maintained the usual energy and power.
-The most famous tracks from the album became "Warriors of the World United", "House of Death" and "Call to Arms", in addition to Puccini's aria "Nessun Dorma", covered in honor of the Italian fans and sung live for the first time in a concert in Milan, Italy.

-Manowar then began a long world tour, called "Warriors of the World United Tour" that kept them busy and away from a recording studio for a long time.
-To compensate for the lack of studio albums, the band released several DVDs: in 2002 the video Fire and Blood, in 2003 Hell on Earth Part III and in 2005 Hell on Earth Part IV.
-These (and all DVDs since the year 2000) were directed by Neil Johnson, and have all been certified Gold in Germany.
+In 2002, six years after their last studio album, Manowar released Warriors of the World, which included a version of Puccini's aria "Nessun Dorma".
+The band then embarked on a world tour, titled Warriors of the World United Tour.
+They also issued several DVDs: Fire and Blood (2002), Hell on Earth Part III (2003), Hell on Earth Part IV (2005), all of which were directed by Neil Johnson.

-In 2003, DeMaio founded his own record label, Magic Circle Music, which became the official home of the band, having been created to fit the needs of Manowar, and other bands of similar genre.
-Under the label Magic Circle were also released the EP The Sons of Odin with footage taken during the Earthshaker Fest 2005.
+In 2003, DeMaio founded his own record label, Magic Circle Music, which became the band's official home.